 Saving money on food is quite easy if you have a kitchen available to you.
 This is likely not an option for you if you have a hotel, but if you’re staying at an Airbnb (we recommend the luxury Airbnb Plus offerings that are like renting out a condominium/resort-style room at the cost of a regular hotel room), then a kitchen and the necessary cooking supplies will more than likely be available to you (Superhost listings are also quite nice and roughly 33-50% cheaper - most also include the kitchen necessities).
 Pasta can be around €0.39 per pack (the equivalent size of the $1.00 boxes you find in the U.S.A.) and the tomato sauce base is around €0.60.
 However, most places don’t sell the ready-made pasta sauces in a jar.
 If you don’t like plain tomato sauce for your pasta, you’ll have to add some spices, onions, peppers, mushrooms or anything else that you’d like to the sauce base.
 Sauce packets can be found in the tourist areas for €3-€4 each, but we didn’t find any in the grocery stores.
 You could mix up some spices yourself and bring them with you in a jar or plastic bag before you head to Italy as well.
 Here is a site that has a number of recipes.
 Cereal and milk aren’t terribly expensive either – actually, you can find quite a lot of affordable food and snacks at the grocery store, including water (€0.17 for 2L versus €2.50 for 1.5L at Roma Termini Train Station).

 As for transportation, Eurail is not a deal in Italy.
 A 2-country 2nd class Eurail pass including Austria and Italy for 6 days (plus 1 “free”, total of 7 days) ended up costing us $355 each (inclusive of the Eurail fee) after the 15% “always traveling together” discount was applied.
 That equates to roughly $51 per day.
 As we were only really using the pass to travel from one major city to the next (i.e. from Sorrento to Rome, Rome to Florence etc.) it really wasn’t worth the price we paid.
 Here’s why: A standard 1-way ticket at the station to do the same thing, for 2nd class, would have been €45 (~$53, only a couple dollars more).
 Additionally, the non-stop bullet trains to/from the major cities typically have an additional charge of €10 for “seat reservation” that aren’t included with your Eurail pass, so you’ll have to pay the extra fee.
 Taking a slower city train can save you the €10 seat reservation charge if you plan correctly, but it does take more time.
-Here’s the kicker though, had we planned these trips 60 days out (like we did), then we could have purchased the one-leg tickets for €19.95 (about $23.50) and saved over half of the cost!!!
+Here’s the kicker though, had we planned these trips 60 days out (like we did - but didn’t know about this deal), then we could have purchased the one-leg tickets for €19.95 (as described on “The Man in Seat 61”, only about $23.50) and saved over half of the cost!!!

 Even though we decided to stay near Pompeii and rent a car for 3 days to explore the Amalfi Coast, it may have been more affordable to stay in Sorrento.
 Rentals could end up costing around $40-$50 per day if you book for 4-7 days, but for some reason it was only $23 per day when we looked for a 3-day rental instead.
 Additionally, opting for 9AM pickup and drop off made the vehicle rental cheaper than choosing 10AM or 2PM times.
 The trains to and from Pompeii from Sorrento are cheap (€2 each way per person) while our parking in Sorrento for 12 hours was €22 when we went to Capri.
 Thus, we may have been able to stay in Sorrento and take the train to Pompeii for a few days to save a few Euro.
 Additionally, parking on the Amalfi Coast (including Ravello, Amalfi, Positano and Sorrento) is not cheap.
 We paid €10 for 3 hours parking in Ravello, another €10 for 2 hours of parking in Amalfi, and then another €18 for 3 hours of parking in Positano.
 Some people, who were likely staying in one of the coastal cities, opted to take the public buses from one city to the next to save money while others opted to use the ferries or motor-scooters.
 According to Rome2Rio, ferries from Sorrento to Amalfi are roughly $18-$27.
 The public bus would cost only about $6 per person each way; However, the buses get extraordinarily packed as we noted after driving behind one for a while from Amalfi to Positano and people were visibly surprised that more people were even able to make it onto the bus at each subsequent stop – literally packed in like sardines (see picture above)!
 Parking was easier to find for scooters and less expensive or free in most situations (if you're comfortable driving them and not worried about rain).

-We hope our financial missteps around Rome, Naples, Pompeii, and the Amalfi Coast will help you save money on your adventures in Italy!
-Please let us know if you have any questions or tips to add in the comments below.
-Thanks again!
+We hope our financial missteps around Rome, Naples, Pompeii, the Amalfi Coast, Florence, Cinque Terre, and Venice will help you save money on your adventures in Italy!